ovh/perl-ovh/README.md

 The user may choose the validity period of its authorization.
 The default period is 24h.
 He may also revoke an authorization at any time.
-Hence, your application should be prepared to receive 403 HTTP errors and prompt the user to re-authenticated.
+Hence, your application should be prepared to receive 403 HTTP errors and prompt the user to re-authenticate.

 This process is detailed in the following section.
 Alternatively, you may only need to build an application for a single user.
 In this case you may generate all